 Notice, for us, unlike the opinion of my "beloved" deacon, the main thing is not participation, but victory.
 A certain deacon asked an acquaintance, does Christ really need only winners?
 Christ says: yes, only winners.
 He who overcomes will receive everything.
 For us, it's either all or nothing.
 You understand, right?
 In the literal sense of the word.
 Either you become a master, or you are cast out forever.
 Therefore it is said: "He who overcomes will inherit all things."

+"Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, 'Come, I will show you the bride, the Lamb's wife'" (Revelation 21:9).
 In general, it's interesting, why "spoke with me, saying"?
 There's a hint here.
 Because God can speak by His very manifestation, i.e., by His manifestation God sends both truth, and good, and punishment.
 His manifestation already shows that His actions are always good, even if they are perceived as punishment and as reward, they are always good.
 Therefore His messenger is the same.

 That is, it has, firstly, the glory of God.
 What does it mean to have the glory of God?
 That it is completely covered by the radiance of God.
 As, remember, the tabernacle was covered by a radiant cloud?
 As God covered the whole people with a radiant cloud when the Egyptians rushed at them.
 As a cloud took the Son of God when He ascended into Heaven.
 This is the glory of God, the City will shine.
 You know, there is such an image - a golden city on a green hill, covered with a radiant cloud - this is the New Jerusalem.
 And in it there will be a certain luminary, like a most precious stone, like a crystal-clear jasper stone.
 The Luminary is Christ, described with such a greenish-shining radiance.